 As a treat my two beautiful Soul Sisters Sabina and Katija treated me to Afternoon Tea at The Shard Shangri-La Hotel in London.
 We headed off with Baby Dumpling in tow on a Sunday Morning.

-Before we got our menu we were treated to a ritual offered at the Ting called ‘Teh Tarik’ which involves the dramatic pouring of Dry Ice, and consumption of a malaysian type hot lemon drink.
-As you can see our preety little dumpling was fascinated with the Dry Ice.
+Before we got our menu we were treated to a ritual offered at the Ting called ‘Teh Tarik’ which involves the dramatic pouring of Dry Ice, and consumption of a Malaysian type hot lemon drink.
+Our little dumpling was fascinated with the Dry Ice.

 We were then given a menu with the types of tea on offer and chose the following:

-All of this came with mini sieves (I need to find these for my own home, they are the cutest) and it gives such a picteresque photo
+All of this came with mini sieves (I need to find these for my own home, they are the cutest) and it gives such a pictersque photo

-For the food part we were given scones, which were covered in linen to keep the warmth with generous portions of clotted cream and jam
+The scones were covered in linen to keep the warmth with generous portions of clotted cream and jam.

 Forever Grateful for the sisters in my life.
 You make life more beautiful every day.